darrylgit/mcdowell-js/README.md

 # mcdowell-js

-This is simply a repo of the code I write while going though [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) by Gayle Laakmann McDowell
+This is simply a repo of the code I write while going though [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) by Gayle Laakmann McDowell in Javascript.